TibbeD/gfn-unlocker/README.md

 # gfn-unlocker
 forked from [murar8/gfn-unlocker](https://github.com/murar8/gfn-unlocker)
 ## Known issues
-#### Cursor doesn't work well (Firefox)
+#### Cursor doesn't always work well (Firefox)
 That is not an issue with this extension, it is an issue with Geforcenow and Firefox.
 The only thing what this extension does is forcing geforce now to act like everything is offically supported (or something like that, I didn't look at the Javascript when I forked this, I only changed the UI) the cursor not working well always is probably the reason that geforce now doesn't officially support Firefox, and they don't fix that bug and instead just redirect Firefox users to the not supported page is probably that relativley few people use Firefox, and they feel like Firefox users can also just download the windows or macOS app.
+Unfortunately nvidia almost never has their stuff also for linux ):

 ## License/copyright
 #### copyright Lorenzo Murarotto: